davilavelderrainlab/neuRoDev/docs/3-Analysis_Tools.md

 <p class="caption">(\#fig:ch3-fig4)Genes set expression enrichment eTrace in corticogenesis.</p>
 </div>

-Additionally, any kind of score can be visualized with eTrace.
-For simplicity, we have already computed preferential expression of Gene Ontology Biological Processes (BP), Molecular Functions (MF), and Cellular Components (CC), which can be downloaded here.
+Any kind of score can be visualized with eTrace.
+To demonstrate this, we have already computed preferential expression of Gene Ontology Biological Processes (BP), Molecular Functions (MF), and Cellular Components (CC), which can be downloaded here.
 Each object is a list containing preferential expression scores in one of the three reference networks in the three ontologies (BP, MF, CC).
 Each element of each list contains the activity (`activity`) derived from Gene Set Variation Analysis (one value per gene set in each cluster) and the preferential expression scores (`preferential`; one value per gene set in each subclass).